 Publishing Options

-Created by , 2023
+Guided by , 2024

 One of the primary goals of every edition is publication.
 This course surveys the current publishing options available for editorial projects, the economics of print publishing, and the advantages and disadvantages (affordances) of publishing in print versus digital formats.